python-cmd2/cmd2/docs/migrating/incompatibilities.rst

 be interpreted as the command ``L`` with the first argument of ``20``.

 Since version 0.9.0, ``cmd2`` has ignored ``identchars``; the parsing logic in ``cmd2`` splits the command and arguments on whitespace.
-While cmd_ technically supports unicode, but using non-ascii unicode characters in command names while simultaneously using ``identchars`` functionality is non-trivial.
+We opted for this breaking change because while cmd_ supports unicode, using non-ascii unicode characters in command names while simultaneously using ``identchars`` functionality can be somewhat painful.
 Requiring white space to delimit arguments also ensures reliable operation of many other useful ``cmd2`` features, including :ref:`features/completion:Completion` and :ref:`features/shortcuts_aliases_macros:Shortcuts, Aliases, and Macros`.

 If you really need this functionality in your app, you can add it back in by